-During growth spurts, rapid changes in height and limb length can cause their center of gravity to shift, according to the American Academy of Pediatrics.
-You may notice that they’re more clumsy and accident-prone than usual.
+During growth spurts, rapid changes in height and limb length can cause their center of gravity to shift.
+You may notice that they're more clumsy and accident-prone than usual.

 6. He Is Gaining Weight

-It is normal for your child’s weight to peak during their growth spurt.
-Pay attention to weight concerns arising during this time, and be sure to provide constant support.
-This jump in weight can sometimes contribute to future body image issues, according to a 2015 review in Adolescent Health, Medicine and Therapeutics.
+It is normal for your child's weight to peak during their growth spurt.
+But pay attention to weight concerns that may arise during this time, and be sure to provide constant support.
+This jump in weight can sometimes contribute to future body image issues, according to a review in Adolescent Health, Medicine and Therapeutics.

 Remember, they're called growing pains for a reason.
 But with the right nutrition — and your support — your child will get through this period just fine.